cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 - **Future-Proofing:** Gen AI’s adaptability and scalability prepare the procurement department for evolving challenges and growth.
 - **Boosting Employee Morale:** By automating routine tasks, employees can focus on more strategic initiatives, improving job satisfaction and productivity.

+## Roadmap & Non-Goals

+To keep scope tight and learning fast, we deferred adjacent use cases:
+- **SI+ deep integration** until data quality and ownership issues were resolved
+- **Automated approvals or negotiations**, which carry higher risk and require legal redesign
+- **Pricing optimization**, which needed cleaner spend data and cross-functional buy-in

+These non-goals protected the pilot from overreach and kept the first release centered on information retrieval and trust.

 **What I Learned**

 - AI adoption is more change management than model management.
 - Users need trust, not just answers.
 - Starting narrow accelerates scaling.
 - Enterprise AI must be safe, explainable, and grounded.
+- The highest-leverage PM work is sequencing: pick the smallest scope that still proves value, then expand with evidence.